gad-lang/gad/docs/tutorial.md

 ## Interfaces

-uGO types implement `Object` interface.
-Any Go type implementing `Object` interface can be provided to uGO VM.
+Gad types implement `Object` interface.
+Any Go type implementing `Object` interface can be provided to Gad VM.

 ### Object interface